adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  </div>
 	</div>

-And the selectors for that might be:
+And the CSS would be:

 	.basket {}
 	.basket-title {}